School Program Registration Opens Feb 3rd, 2026 at 10am

 What other beings call this ecosystem home?

 This is a full-day, experiential, curriculum-aligned program designed specifically for Grade 1 classes, including split grade classes (K/1 or 1/2).
-Students will engage their senses while exploring the mature second growth forest and lake shore at Cumberland Lake Park.
+Students will engage their senses while exploring the mature second-growth forest and lake shore at Cumberland Lake Park.
 Learning will be woven into stories, games and sensory awareness activities.
 We will meet some of the local trees, plants, and animals that make their home in the forest, following our curiosity and sense of wonder.
 Students will learn about our local environment, adaptations, and the patterns and cycles of nature first-hand.
 The practice of gratitude and respect, place-based learning, and the First People Principles of Learning will be central pillars that guide our day.
 Program runs from 9:15 AM until 1:45 PM.

 Terrain: Typical programming involves travel over uneven terrain and slopes, and requires that students are aware of their surroundings.
 Please let us know in advance if this would create a barrier for any students or staff.
 There is some flexibility in choice of forest trails and activities.
 We will make every effort to include students of diverse abilities.